littlewindlabs/lwlwebsite/src/content/blog/reduvic.md

 ### 1. Protection without obstruction

 Instead of completely obscuring images, Reduvic modifies them while keeping them recognizable.
 That way, you don’t have to pick between seeing nothing and seeing too much.
-Plus, there’s no clunky interface or sign in or anything — just click the Reduvic icon to toggle it on or of
+Plus, there’s no clunky interface or sign in or anything — just click the Reduvic icon to toggle it on or off.

 ### 2. Keeping you safe (in more ways than one)